 Yesterday we arrived back at our “Base Camp” in Nova Scotia, 110 days, 7000 nautical miles, and 60 degrees of latitude (30 up and 30 back) after leaving it.

-And if you are wondering what the first photograph signifies, it is to remind us of why go north at all.
+And if you are wondering what the first photograph signifies, it is to remind us of why we go north, despite the challenges.